Skip to main content

 "Code": "#include <stdio.h>\n int main() { printf(\"Hello World\"); return 0; }",

-"Language": "C"
+"Language": "C",

-curl --location 'https://api.signaloid.io/tasks' \
+curl --location 'https://api.signaloid.io/sourcecode/builds' \

 --header "Content-Type: application/json" \